rwoll-hmc/language-design/language-design.md

 It is much easier to spot a poorly-designed language than a well-designed language.
-While there are certain principles that can help you spot a well-designed language there is a variable of time that can lessen its "wellness".
+While there are certain principles that can help you spot a well-designed language, time may be a factor in discovering a languages shortcomings.

-A well designed language should be approchable and "self-documenting".
+A well designed language should be approchable and "self-documenting."
 Just like APIs you should be able to understand the code without constantly looking at documentation once you know the pattern.
-This leads me to a second point: well-designed languages must have an overall pattern as the first paper mentioned.
-Extensions and built-in flexibility/customization of a language should be natural and fit in with the rest of the language.
+This leads me to a second point: well-designed languages must have an overall pattern as the first paper mentioned [Steele, 1998].
+Furthermore, as Steele explained, language extenstions should feel natural and fit within the rest of the language.
+This provides a way of future-proofing a language.
+It also serves to make the language more readable and writable since patterns can be better maintained.

-+ Self-Documenting: cite API design article
-   + Cite "Why Aren't Computer Languages Designed Better" (see: section with example loop code)
-+ Extension should look like it fits; follow a pattern; cite first paper
-+ Consistency
-+ Efficiency with features: don't overload a language for its use-case
-+ cite `gray` example
-+ Bad: hard to read
-+ Bad: unnatural or unobvious error messages
+Bad languages are either hard to read or hard to write.
+For example, in Verou's article regarding the choice of naming a "grayness" function, they raised the issue of calling such a function `gray` with a percentage value since it is not obviuous which means white and which means black.
+A lack of intuitiveness in language makes it bad; intuitiveness coupled with expected behavior can make it better.

+Efficiency with features is key to a well-designed language.
+It's not helpful to have 47 ways to express a for-loop since it makes the language inconsistent and harder to read.
+In the case of AppleScript (see the quote in the question below), there exist keywords solely to make things read more naturally, but this serves to make it harder to write.
+In should.js, a JavaScript test library that employs method chaining, one can add pointless keywords or omit them; this is an interesting idea, but does not necessarily make the language better.
+Here the flexibility has a trade-off with consistency of expression.

+Anthony slightly disagrees with the statement on should.js.
+He really likes the idea of a language where you can use optional statements to make it more readable without the "syntactic aspartame" being necessary.

+Well-designed languages should have errors in mind: not every program is going to be perfect, so there needs to be an elegant way of handling errors.
+It should not be an afterthought.
+However, this verges on prgamming language design versus compiler design.

 ---